-I love our monthly DIY Challenge.
-I especially love it when I have all the supplies for the challenge already on hand.
-I love it when it involves a project that I’ve been wanting to do or an “ingredient that I’ve wanted to use, but just needed a little push to do it.
-How to make a stencil sign with scrap wood was the perfect project.
+Don’t you love it when you have all the supplies for a project already on hand?
+I love when I have supplies on and that come together for a project.
+Or when I have an “ingredient that I’ve wanted to use, but just needed a little push to do it.
+Like, figuring out how to make a stencil sign with scrap wood.

 Scrap wood.
 Yes, scrap wood.
 A project using scrap wood.
-Who would of thought of that!!
+Who would have thought of that!!

 This post contains links to products used in this project that I love, use, and highly recommend.
 If you should order any product from this site, I may receive compensation, but you don’t pay a penny more.